DevOps Certification Training Course

-In the previous blog of this series I took you through the necessity of Docker and made you acquainted with Docker.
-In case you have missed to go through my first blog on Docker please Click Here to go through it.
-In this blog, I will explain – What is Docker & Docker Container in detail.
+In the previous blog written by our Docker Training expert, we got you acquainted with Docker and its utilities.
+In case you have missed the previous instalment to this blog, kindly go through this blog.
+In the following blog, I will explain – What is Docker & how does it work in detail.

 Before we go ahead, let me summarize the learning till now:

-Now, after this recap, let me take you ahead and explore more on – What is Docker ?
+Now, after this recap, let me take you ahead.

-What is Docker ? – Docker is a containerization platform that packages your application and all its dependencies together in the form of a docker container to ensure that your application works seamlessly in any environment.
+What is Docker & why is Docker needed? – Docker is a containerization platform that packages your application and all its dependencies together in the form of a docker container to ensure that your application works seamlessly in any environment.

 What is Container ? – Docker Container is a standardized unit which can be created on the fly to deploy a particular application or environment.
 It could be an Ubuntu container, CentOs container, etc. to full-fill the requirement from an operating system point of view.
 Also, it could be an application oriented container like CakePHP container or a Tomcat-Ubuntu container etc.